ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/geometry_equi_md_sampling.rst

         len(md_result) # 3.

-We may notice that the MD simulation has generated 3 snapshots and stored in ``md_result``.
+We may notice that the MD simulation has generated 3 replicas and stored in ``md_result``.

 Author: Zhong, Yinjie <yinjie.zhong@vanderbilt.edu>